aviral1518/player/README.md

 3. Login and signup page is there for logging in the application.
 Uses Redux and Realm Database for state management, user login data and Theme management.

-4. Attractive and User-Friendly Music player UI with customized play,pause,previous and forward button along with seek bar(Slider) and time elapsed and time remaining of a particular song.
+4. Attractive and User-Friendly Music player UI with customized play,pause,previous and forward button along with seek bar(Slider) and time elapsed and time remaining text of a particular song.

 5. Video Player has seek buttons which seeks the video 5 seconds forward and backward , fullscreen button , Slider, Play/Pause Button.